polina-tsvilodub/MLinPractice/DOCUMENTATION.md

     * logistic regression is limited in that it only makes use of a linear combination of the features in logit space.
 This linearity assumption might be too strong when dealing with textual data.
     * given general experience, an SVM is usually a good choice for a basic but robust classifier.
 It is computationally easier and might use a non-linear projection kernel, such that it might be better suitable for higher-dimensional data.
 From personal experience, it also performs reasonably well on textual data.

 Last but not least, sklearn also provides an simple API for using SVMs.
-For training the SVM, we chose to use sklearn's GridSearchCV method.
+For training the SVM, we chose to use sklearn's `GridSearchCV` method.
 We decided to use 5-fold cross validation for training the classifier in order to maximally make use of our data (see "Evaluation schema" below).
 The classifier with the best-performing hyperparameters which is refit on the entire training dataset is then used for the downstream steps.

 **Implementation**

-The classifier is implemented in code/classification/run_classifier.py.
+The classifier is implemented in `code/classification/run_classifier.py`.
 The file implements two classifiers:
-    * the main SVM classifier as an instance of sklearn.svm.SVC
+    * the main SVM classifier as an instance of `sklearn.svm.SVC`
-    * the baseline dummy classifier as an instance of sklearn.dummy.DummyClassifier (see below)
+    * the baseline dummy classifier as an instance of `sklearn.dummy.DummyClassifier` (see below)
     * the computation of an evaluation metrics suite for each of the classifiers (see below)
-        * evaluation results are stored in .csv files in the results/ directory.
+        * evaluation results are stored in `.csv` files in the `results/` directory.

 ## Evaluation Metrics